mpv-player/mpv/DOCS/man/input.rst

     Remaining length of the file in seconds.
 Note that the file duration is not always exactly known, so this is an estimate.

+``audio-pts`` (R)
+    Current audio playback position in current file in seconds.
+Unlike time-pos, this updates more often than once per frame.
+For audio-only files, it is mostly equivalent to time-pos, while for video-only files this property is not available.

 ``playtime-remaining``
     ``time-remaining`` scaled by the current ``speed``.